AAQEP Accreditation 2022

 The Single Subject Teacher Credential Program possesses a cadre of well-qualified faculty (Appendix C) to teach the core courses (LEE 157, LEE 156, SPED 158, C&I 151, C&I 152, C&I 161, EHD 154A & EHD 154B) and to supervise credential candidates in their field placements (EHD 155A & EHD 155B).
 During the time of this report, the Single Subject (SS) Program had three (3) tenured SS Program Faculty, seven (7) tenure-track faculty, three (3) Temporary Faculty, and twelve (12) initial student teacher coaches.

 Even though the academic subject matter faculty who teach methodology courses (CI 161) are not housed in Kremen, they are expected to meet university and program qualifications in their respective academic subject matter areas.
 In addition, all faculty who teach the subject-specific pedagogy courses also supervise and/or coach our candidates in their final student teaching (EHD 155B) phase of the program and are assigned to teach the professional development seminar (EHD 154B) that accompanies final student teaching.
 These individuals also participate in the admission process by interviewing every potential credential applicant during the admission process of the program.
 As a result, all the faculty hired through the academic subject matter area departments are identified as Academic Subject Matter Area Coordinator/Advisors and assigned to the Single Subject Teacher Credential Program through their College/School.
-Currently, there are eleven (11) Academic Subject Matter Area Coordinators/Advisors in the areas of Ag, Art, English, Math, Music, PE, Spanish, Science, and Social Science, as shown in the Faculty Table in Appendix C.
+Currently, there are eleven (11) Academic Subject Matter Area Coordinators/Advisors in the areas of Agriculture, Art, English, Math, Music, Physical Education, Spanish, Science, and Social Science, as shown in the Faculty Table in Appendix C.

 By design, the Kremen School of Education and Human Development hires faculty who possess a master’s and/or doctoral degree in the related area with a minimum of three (3) years K-12 teaching experience.
 Field placement coaches must possess a clear California teaching credential or a clear administrative credential or have expertise in a teacher preparation program with a terminal degree, in addition to the minimum requirements.
 All coaches must also be experts in their supervisory content area, i.e., Ag, Art, English, Industrial Technology, Math, Music, Physical Education, Science, Social Science, World Language (Spanish and French).